| SECONDARY

 These couples may feel as though their doctors or other infertile

 couples do not take them seriously.
+How

 does it affect couples?
+Some

 women who have gone through primary infertility and assisted conception